kahlan/kahlan/docs/pro-tips.md

     it("will be ignored", function() {
     });

-    iit("will be runned", function() {
+    fit("will be runned", function() {
     });
 });
 ```

-If you want to run a subset instead of a single test you can use `ddescribe` or `ccontext` instead.
+If you want to run a subset instead of a single test you can use `fdescribe` or `fcontext` instead.

 **Tip:** combined with `--coverage=<string>` this is a powerful combo to see exactly what part of the code is covered for a subset of specs only.